How to Start Homeschooling in Oklahoma

 What are the requirements to homeschool in Oklahoma?

-To homeschool in Oklahoma, all you are required to do by law is teach for 180 days.
-However, it’s also ideal to withdraw your student in writing and keep them up to date with the courses and subjects provided by Oklahoma public schools.
+The homeschool laws in Oklahoma only require you to teach for 180 days.
+In addition, it’s recommended to withdraw your student in writing and keep them up to date with the courses and subjects provided by Oklahoma public schools.

 Can you unschool in Oklahoma?